baiger/recipes/README.md

 # README

-This is a collection of my recipes.
+This is a collection of my recipes and culinary tips.
+The site is under construction.

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]